Mariko Yashida: Fictional character biography

 Mariko was poisoned with tetrodotoxin from a blowfish by the assassin Reiko in the employ of her rival Matsu'o Tsurayaba.
 She asked Wolverine to kill her to avoid a painful death and preserve her honor.
-Wolverine killed her and vowed to avenge Mariko by yearly severing parts of Matsu'o's body on the anniversary of her death.
+Wolverine killed her and vowed to avenge Mariko by severing parts of Matsu'o's body every year on the anniversary of her death.

 Phaedra, an agent of the Hand, resurrected Shingen and stole a piece of Wolverine's soul to torture.
 Wolverine made a deal with Azrael (the Angel of Death) to kill Phaedra to stop resurrecting the dead if Azrael would heal Wolverine's soul.
 Phaedra attempted to convince Wolverine to spare her by offering to resurrect Mariko, but Wolverine refused.
 Wolverine stated that he would pay any price to bring Mariko back, but Logan deeply loved Mariko because she was a better person than himself in every way, and he knew that Mariko would never accept life if it meant that someone as evil as Phaedra was allowed to live as well.

-Many years later, Wolverine was captured by the Devil and taken to Hell.
+Many years later, Wolverine was captured by Marduk Kurios and taken to Hell.
 In order to have Wolverine comply with his demands, the lord of Hell had Mariko's soul (who had been condemned to Hell for her leadership of the Yashida clan's criminal activities) brought to torture Wolverine into submission; Wolverine, however, was eventually rescued by Puck and Thomas Logan.
 When Logan finally prepared to flee Hell, he intended to take Mariko alongside but (feeling remorse) she asked to be left behind and return to Earth and reclaim his own life, a request Logan reluctantly acquiesced to.

 Old Man Logan faced off against the Hand during their Regenix operation, facing their latest member called the Scarlet Samurai.
 Logan later discovered that Scarlet Samurai is Mariko resurrected by the Hand to serve as their weapon.
-With help from Logan, nanites were used to free Mariko from the Hand's control while Gorgon got away.
-When Logan prepared to return to his own time, he asked Mariko to keep an eye on the young girl would have been in his wife in his own timeline, feeling that asking the other X-Men to keep an eye on her would have risked bringing her too close to his own life, whereas Mariko understood the consequences of loving Logan and would be able to keep the girl safe while keeping her distant.
+With help from Logan, nanites were used to free Mariko from the Hand's control while Gorgon escaped.

+When Logan prepared to return to his own time, he asked Mariko to keep an eye on the young girl who would have been his wife in his own timeline, feeling that asking the other X-Men to keep an eye on her would have risked bringing her too close to his own life, whereas Mariko understood the consequences of loving Logan and would be able to keep the girl safe while keeping her distant.

 Other versions

 Age of Apocalypse

-In the "Age of Apocalypse" timeline, Mariko Yashida was a member of the Human High Council, a group of humans that opposed Apocalypse's tyrannical rule.
+In the Age of Apocalypse timeline, Mariko Yashida was a member of the Human High Council, a group of humans who opposed Apocalypse's tyrannical rule.
 While not engaged to Logan, Mariko was his former lover and she birthed a daughter, Kirika, an amalgam of X-23 and Amiko Kobayashi.
 Mariko participates in an attempt to bomb forces of Apocalypse based in North America, though she knows this would mean extensive civilian deaths.